 The Critically Endangered Ecological Communities (CEECs) known as White Box Yellow Box Blakely's Redgum Woodland and Derived Native Grasslands, which occur near the isolated tertiary basalt deposits above UG1 and UG2 are shown on Drawing No. MSEC353-06.
+One CEEC (CEEC03) is partially located within the northern out of pit emplacement footprint.

 The predictions and impact assessments for the vegetation communities that are within the Study Area are provided in the following sections.
-The effects of subsidence on flora and fauna within the Study Area are considered within the report by Ecovision Consulting and Marine Pollution Research (2008).
+The effects of subsidence and emplacement on flora and fauna within the Study Area are considered within the report by Ecovision Consulting and Marine Pollution Research (2008).